mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 I privately think of the code in letter grades, from A to F. When I receive a changelist that starts at a D, I try to help the author bring it to a C or a B-.
 Not perfect, but good enough.

 It's possible, in theory, to bring a D up to an A+, but it will probably take upwards of eight rounds of review.
-By the end, the author will hate you and will never want to send you code again.
+By the end, the author will hate you and never want to send you code again.

 {% include image.html file="letter-grade.png" alt="Reviewer helping author bring paper up by a letter grade"  img_link=true %}

 You might be thinking, "If I accept C-grade code, won't I end up with a C-grade codebase?"
-Fortunately, no. I find that when I help a teammate go from a D to a C, the next changelist they send me will *start* at a C. Within a few months, they're sending me reviews that start as Bs, which become As by the end of the review.
+Fortunately, no. I find that when I help a teammate go from a D to a C, the next changelist they send me will *start* at a C. Within a few months, they're sending me reviews that begin as Bs, which become As by the end of the review.

 An F is reserved for code that is either functionally incorrect or so convoluted that you don't have confidence in its correctness.
-The only reason you should withhold approval is if the code remains at F after a few rounds of review (see the section on [stalemates](#handle-stalemates-proactively), below).
+The only reason you should withhold approval is if the code remains at an F after a few rounds of review.
+See the section on [stalemates](#handle-stalemates-proactively), below.

 ## Limit feedback on repeated patterns

 When you notice that several of the author's mistakes fit the same pattern, don't flag  every single instance.
 You don't want to spend your time writing the same note 25 times, and the author certainly doesn't want to read 25 duplicate notes.

-It's fine to call out individual occurrences when the pattern only recurs two or three times.
-For anything more than that, just ask the author to fix the pattern rather than every particular instance.
+It's fine to call out two or three separate instances of a pattern.
+For anything more than that, just ask the author to fix the pattern rather than each particular occurrence.

 {% include image.html file="instance-variables.png" alt="Example of pointing out repeated pattern" max_width="787px" %}

 ## Respect the scope of the review

-There's an anti-pattern I see frequently where the reviewer identifies something *near* code in the changelist and asks the author to fix that too.
+There's an anti-pattern I see frequently where the reviewer identifies something *near* code in the changelist and asks the author to fix it.
 Once the author complies, the reviewer usually realizes that the code is better but inconsistent, so it needs a few more minor changes.
 And then a few more.
 And on and on until a narrowly-scoped changelist has expanded to include lots of unrelated changes.

 {% include image.html file="if-you-give-a-mouse-a-cookie.jpg" alt="If You Give a Mouse a Cookie" max_width="240px" fig_caption=fig_caption class="align-right" img_link=true %}